OpenTails/CRUMPET-Android/README.md

 - Extra Cmake Modules version 5.52 or later
 - Development packages for Qt version 5.11 or later

+#### For openSUSE Tumbleweed:

-For openSuse Tumbleweed, the following lines will install the packages you need:
+The following lines will install the packages you need:

 ```
 sudo zypper install --type pattern devel_C_C++ devel_qt5